hack-technicolor/hack-technicolor/docs/Recovery.md

 1. Download the latest normal edition of [TFTP64](http://tftpd32.jounin.net/tftpd32_download.html) and install it.

-- Get the [firmware](https://whirlpool.net.au/wiki/hw_model_1622) (.rbi) file you want to load into the modem and place it in the TFTP64 folder.
+- Get the [firmware](https://whirlpool.net.au/wiki/hw_model_1622) (.rbi) file you want to load into the gateway and place it in the TFTP64 folder.
 You may use another folder and change the settings appropriately if you wish.

-- Connect the Ethernet port on your PC to one of the LAN ports on the modem (usually LAN1).
+- Connect the Ethernet port on your PC to one of the LAN ports on the gateway (usually LAN1).

-- Turn the modem off.
+- Turn the gateway off.

 - On the PC ensure the network card you wish to use is set to DHCP: